 What is mortgage affordability?

 In the UK, mortgage lenders are obligated to adhere to responsible lending regulations imposed by the Financial Conduct Authority (FCA) and must assess if an individual’s financial situation can cover the loan they’re applying for.
-To do this, a mortgage affordability assessment is conducted – researching one’s income, debts and expenses in order to make sure payback is possible.
+To do this, a mortgage affordability test is conducted – researching one’s income, debts and expenses in order to make sure payback is possible.

 Given the drastic and long-term consequences associated with failing to make mortgage payments – including losing your property, damaging credit standing, and more – it is essential that applicants can afford their mortgages.
 That’s why lenders conduct a meticulous affordability assessment before issuing any approvals.
 Furthermore, missing monthly mortgage payments carries far greater risks than not paying rent on time; so don’t be surprised if your mortgage lender denies an application for which the proposed repayment plan resembles current rent costs!